Wojtek197/SI-eCommerceRecruitmentTask/README.md

 # SI-eCommerceRecruitmentTask
 Recruitment task made for the company SI-eCommerce

-Website made on the basis of a mock-up from Adobe Photoshop.
+Responsive website made on the basis of a mock-up from Adobe Photoshop.
 Techniques and technologies used:
 - CSS preprocessor - LESS
 - Flexbox and CSS Grid